MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_3_Createwebsites.md

 4. Name the form **Contoso Insurance Product Page**.
 Select **Contact** as the target audience.

 6. Click **Create.**

-# Exercise 2: Create a redirect URL

-1. Log into Dynamics 365 Marketing.

-2. Navigate to **Marketing pages** under the **Internet marketing** group.

-3. Open the marketing page created in the previous lab.

-4. Navigate to the **Summary** tab.
-Copy the **Full page URL**.

-5. Navigate to **Redirect URLs** under the **Internet marketing** group.

-6. Create a new **redirect URL**.

-7. Name the redirect URL **Contoso Insurance Product Page Redirect**.

-8. In the **Original URL** field, copy and paste this URL: [https://dynamics.microsoft.com/en-us/marketing/overview/](https://dynamics.microsoft.com/en-us/marketing/overview/)

-9. Save your changes.

-10. Copy the **Redirecting URL** and paste somewhere for you to use in the next exercise.

-# Exercise 3: Add the redirecting URL to the marketing form

 1. Log into Dynamics 365 Marketing.